Little Adder Hyssop

 Hardiness Zone: 5

-Other Names: Giant Hyssop, Korean Mint, Hummingbird Mint
+Other Names: Korean Mint, Hummingbird Mint

 Easy-to-care for perennial flowers on airy spikes add lovely texture to any garden; radiant lavender-purple color; a favorite for butterflies and hummingbirds; soothing, aromatic, licorice scented foliage for the fragrant garden

 Little Adder Hyssop features airy spikes of lightly-scented lavender tubular flowers with purple calyces rising above the foliage from late spring to early fall.
 The flowers are excellent for cutting.
 Its attractive fragrant pointy leaves remain green in color throughout the season.
-The fruit is not ornamentally significant.

 Little Adder Hyssop is an open herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.